 Why It Is Done

 PRK, LASEK, and epi-LASIK are similar surgeries and are done for similar reasons.
-It is considered safe and effective for mild to moderate nearsightedness.
-Most people with nearsightedness fall in this mild-to-moderate range.
+These are all elective, cosmetic procedures that correct nearsightedness in otherwise healthy eyes.

 PRK, LASEK, and epi-LASIK may not be appropriate for people who have more severe nearsightedness (high myopia), because the results are harder to predict, complications are more likely, and regression is more likely.
 Also, PRK may not be appropriate if you have keloids.